I'm an AI Forward Deployed Engineer & Enterprise Architect who turns complex business operations into AI-powered, production-ready systems.

 I'm Karthik.
-For nearly 20 years I've sat between business leaders and engineers, making the technology actually do what was promised in the meeting.
-Architecture, on-prem AI, full-stack, and delivery — one person you can hold accountable.
+For nearly 20 years I've sat between business leaders and engineers, shipping the systems they actually need — KarthikAI, SACCO platforms, ERP, healthcare, agri innovations, payment gateways, and enterprise workflow engines.
+One person you can hold accountable, end-to-end.

 Career at a glance